hukeyue/letshack.pages/source/_posts/YASS-Chinese-Translation.md

 - Windows (Windows 8.1 or later, Windows XP SP3/Windows 7 binaries also provided)
 - Linux (CentOS 7 or later, Debian 8 or later, Ubuntu 14.04 or later, OpenSUSE Leap 15 or later, Fedora 37 or later)
 - macOS (Mac OS X 10.14 or later, macOS 11.0 or later, Apple Silicon supported)
-- OpenWrt (both X86 and X86_64 ipks are provided)
+- OpenWrt (both OpenWRT X86 and X86_64 ipks are provided)
-- Android (7.0 or later, both of ARM64 and X86 binaries are provided)
+- Android (Android 7.0 or later, both of ARM64 and X86 binaries are provided)
-- FreeBSD (12 or later)
+- FreeBSD (FreeBSD 12 or later)

 and also Server Side:
 - Linux (CentOS 7 or later, Debian 8 or later, Ubuntu 14.04 or later, OpenSUSE Leap 15 or later, Fedora 37 or later)

 All binaries are provided with debug symbols.

-Compared to earlier release, it provided [stream ciphers][stream] (such as camellia-256-cfb) from [shadowsocks-libev] project and naiveproxy protocol from [naiveproxy].
+Compared to earlier releases, it provides [stream ciphers][stream] (such as camellia-256-cfb), [aead ciphers][aead] from [shadowsocks-libev] project and naiveproxy protocol from [naiveproxy].

+The client is compatible with [shadowsocks-libev]'s server side and [naiveproxy's fork forwardproxy][forwardproxy]

 ## Chinese Translation on Preview